-At least 11 more states to open virus vaccines to all adults
+More than a dozen states to open vaccines to all adults

 But the effort was smoother for University of Utah professor Bill Johnson.
 He said he was bracing for a time consuming and confusing experience but instead found it remarkably easy.

-“We had to make the appointment online and got in two days later,” said Johnson, 59.
+“We had to make the appointment online and got in two days later,” said Johnson, 59, who got his first shot at the convention center in Salt Lake City.
 “It took us 10 minutes to drive there, and they jabbed us two minutes after we arrived.”

 Associated Press writers from around the United States contributed to this report.